dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 Generally seen as an issue surrounding the prelinked kernel, specifically that macOS is having a hard time interpreting the ones we injected.
 Verify that your kexts are in the correct order\(master then plugins, Lilu always being first\) and that kexts with executables have them and plist only kexts don't.

+## Kernel Panic `AppleIntelMCEReporter`

+With macOS catalina, dual socket support is broken, and a fun fact about AMD firmware is that some boards will actually report multiple socketed CPUs.
+To fix this, add [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip) to both

+## Frozen in the macOS installer after 30 seconds

+This is likely due to faultly or outright missing NullCPUPowerManagement, the one hosted on AMD OSX's Vanilla Guide is corrupted.
+Go yell at Shannee to fix it.
+To fix the issue, either download a good copy from the [Kext Repo](http://kexts.goldfish64.com/) or here: [NullCPUPowerManagment.kext.zip](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/NullCPUPowerManagment.kext.zip)

 # macOS post-install